df-001/Quest-Link-Hotspot-Manager/README.md

 - Choose the Wireless adapter you want to use and save it in the settings.
 > [!TIP]
 > The adapter name will be the under **Interface Name**. e.g. WiFi/Wi-Fi 2

+## Using the system tray

+By default a system tray icon will open with the programs closure, you can drag it out to the task bar for easier interaction.
+The program can be set to launch in this mode as one of the start-up arguments within the settings.
+(Change option in Window/Tray drop down)

 ## What does it do